Our first baritone 6-string review ever delivers with a killer guitar.

 That begs the question: Where is it actually made?
 Jericho Guitars are not exactly highlighting that, because they don’t believe that the country of origin necessarily says enough about the level of quality that you should expect from their guitars.
 Fair enough.

-But I asked anyways and found out that they are actually made in the very same factory as the *strandberg Boden series, which has an outstanding reputation for being one of the best import lines available today (which I can confirm).
+But I asked anyways and found out that they are actually made at World Musical Instruments in Korea, which has an outstanding reputation for being building some of the best import lines available today.
 And the Jericho Edge Premium 6 absolutely mirrors that!

 There are no two ways about it: This is an incredibly well put together guitar.
 I am thoroughly impressed by the craftsmanship, attention to detail, wealth of specs and feel – not to mention the price point, but more on that in the verdict at the bottom.